walterdejong/synctool/doc/chapter3.md

 > group.
 Instead, think about what subclusters you have, and arrange your
 > repository accordingly.
 See also chapter 5 on Best Practices.

+> In synctool version 5, you would configure 'overlaydir' and synctool would
+> still consider all overlay directories no matter what name the subdirectory
+> had.
+In synctool 6, the group is strictly enforced and the subtree is
+> synced to only those nodes that are in the group.

 To populate the repository, you can `scp` files from nodes, or you can use synctool's super convenient upload feature: